csainty/csainty.github.io/_posts/2011-10-07-learn-something-new-knockout-js.md

 title: Learn Something New&#58; Knockout JS
 layout: post
 permalink: /2011/10/learn-something-new-knockout-js.html
-tags: javascript mvc asp.net learn something new knockout
+tags: javascript mvc asp.net learn-something-new knockout
 id: tag:blogger.com,1999:blog-25631453.post-1473986324507487925
+tidied: true
 ---

-First in my “Learn Something New” series is [Knockout](http://knockoutjs.com/), a javascript MVVM framework.
+First in my _“Learn Something New”_ series is [Knockout](http://knockoutjs.com/), a javascript MVVM framework.

 Knockout is beautifully simplistic.
 You define a ViewModel, bind it to your UI, and away it goes keeping the two in sync.
 It really is beautiful stuff for a javascript heavy UI.